phphleb/webrotor/readme.md

 });
 ```

-## Performance

-By default, public data for workers is stored in files, but if the environment meets the following conditions, this data will be placed in memory, significantly increasing performance.
-To achieve this, the `shmop`, `sysvshm` and `sysvsem` extensions must be installed.

 ## Example for Laravel 11.x

 An example of basic initialization for `Laravel` 11.x can be found in this repository in the `examples/frameworks` folder.